atomicincrement/atomicincrement.github.io/_posts/2021-11-18-polynomial-approximation.md

 in reasonable time.
 The exception to this is GPUs, which do commonly have efficient `gather` but these are likely to hurt the cache performance unless you use non-temporal loads and stores.

-So a good maths function will often sacrifice a little accuracy - one or two bits to simplify the execution, but this is a choice that must be made.
-In the humble opininion of the author, if you want more accuracy, use a larger number type such a f64 for f32 and i64 (fixed point) for f64 calculations.
-This enables you to calculate functions like sin and cos as a single polynomial instead of dividing it into sections.

 **Doctor Syn** generates functions that are free of complex control flow which would inhibit vectorisation.
 The functions are all available as source code